euroargodev/argopy/docs/data_quality_control.rst

     ds.argo.create_float_source("float_source")

-This will create the "float_source/6902766.mat" Matlab files to be set directly in the configuration file of the OWC software.
+This will create the ``float_source/6902766.mat`` Matlab files to be set directly in the configuration file of the OWC software.
 This routine implements the same pre-processing as in the Matlab version (which is hosted on `this repo <https://github.com/euroargodev/dm_floats>`_ and ran with `this routine <https://github.com/euroargodev/dm_floats/blob/master/src/ow_source/create_float_source.m>`_).

 .. note::
     If the dataset contains data from more than one float, several Matlab files are created, one for each float.
-This will allow you to prepare data from a collection of floats more easily.
+This will allow you to prepare data from a collection of floats easier.

 If you don't specify a path name, the method returns a dictionary with the float WMO as keys and pre-processed data (as :class:`xarray.Dataset`) as values.